The Pāramitās are inspirations, not fixed rules. We honor them with our conduct, speech, and thought.

 Here’s a 7 minute introduction to the Paramitas by Kirk.
 Scroll past the video for a list of the paramitas.

-We’ll be working with the 10 paramitas discussed by Aitken Roshi in his book The Practice of Perfection: The Paramitas from a Zen Buddhist Perspective.
+Different groups have different versions of the paramitas.
+The 10 paramitas listed below were discussed by Aitken Roshi in his book The Practice of Perfection: The Paramitas from a Zen Buddhist Perspective.

 1. Giving: The Dana Paramita